himynameisoleg/retropie-240p-scaling/README.md

 ```

-Next copy the following to the derectory:
+Next copy the following to the derectory.
+These configs set a resolution of 720 x 480 and throw out half of the lines during emulation, effectively giving a 240p resoluton.
 - **retroarch.cfg**
 - **runcommand-onend.sh**
 - **runcommand-onstart.sh**